 Hicks believes contractors should pay more attention to maintaining their work.
 He says contractors can be even more successful if they organize their business to make maintenance a higher priority.
 It’s good fill-in work when times are slow, it targets existing customers and it can be high-margin work, he says.

 A few easy marketing techniques could go a long way.
-Good business owners send out a maintenance reminder postcard one year after the job is done.
+Good business owners send out a maintenance reminder postcard one year after the completed job.
 Others pick up the phone and see how their work is holding up.

 “If you don’t call them, they will not call you,” Hicks says.

-Hallack says contractors should not be afraid to learn from each other and to network with good companies.
+Hallack says contractors shouldn’t be afraid to learn from each other and to network with good companies.
 Scofield and Miracote experts, for example, are extremely knowledgeable and love what they do, he says.
-Even though contractors may be competing for the same customers, the industry as a whole will benefit from more collaboration.
+Even though contractors may compete for the same customers, the industry as a whole will benefit from more collaboration.

 “I love to share what I know,” he says.
 “I hate to see the contractors go through the nightmares I went through.
-We all should be committed to sharing information.”
+We all should commit to sharing information.”